-It is recognised that many children who require accommodation in a children's residential and supported accommodation may have suffered trauma or neglect of some kind.
-This can result in behavioural problems.
-Whilst such children undoubtedly deserve to live in a pleasant, caring and supporting residential environment, it is also important that the amenities of neighbours are appropriately protected.
-As such, the following measures may be required:
+It is recognised that many vulnerable people who require accommodation in residential and supported accommodation may have challenging needs and behaviours, and it is important that any risks are effectively managed.
+It is also important that the amenities of neighbours are appropriately protected, the following measures may be required:

-- Installation of sound-proofing to protect party walls; - Prevent children from having access to balconies and any flat-roof areas; - Provision of appropriate boundary treatments to garden areas; - Installation of CCTV
+- Installation of sound-proofing to protect party walls; - Provision of appropriate boundary treatments to garden areas; - Installation of CCTV

-How will Blackburn With Darwen Borough Council ensure that new children's residential and supported accommodation provision will meet local need?
+How will Blackburn With Darwen Borough Council ensure that new residential and supported accommodation provision will meet local need?

-A crucial aspect of the Council's Blackburn With Darwen Children's Sufficiency Statement strategy is the need to ensure that local children can be accommodated in the local area.
-This is important to enable them to maintain links with family and friends, retain medical and other support services referrals as necessary, and to continue attending school wherever possible.
+A crucial aspect of the Council's strategy is the need to ensure that local people can be accommodated in the local area.
+This is important to enable them to maintain links with family and friends, retain medical and other support services referrals as necessary.
+The decision regarding whether the provision meets need in BwD should be agreed by the Adult Services Commissioning Team.

-In order to ensure that new provision is available to meet the needs of local children, the Council will expect all applicants to enter into a Section 106 Legal Agreement before planning permission is granted.
+In order to ensure that new provision is available to meet the needs of local people, the Council will expect all applicants to enter into a Section 106 Legal Agreement before planning permission is granted.